nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Jan 07 2022)
+### Joke of the day (Sat Jan 08 2022)
 <!-- joke -->
->In the Words of Julius Caesar, 'Veni, Vidi, Vici, Chuck Norris'.
-Translation: I came, I saw, and I was roundhouse-kicked inthe face by Chuck Norris.
+>When J. Robert Oppenheimer said 'I am become death, the destroyer Of worlds', He was not referring to the atomic bomb.
+He was referring to the Chuck Norris halloween costume he was wearing.
 <!-- /joke -->

-*Last update: Fri, 07 Jan 2022 00:32:53 GMT*
+*Last update: Sat, 08 Jan 2022 00:30:38 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)